Alteryx-ACEs/ACE-Alteryx-Macros/README.md

 1. [Fork this project][fork] to your account.
 2. Make your changes to your fork.
 Please limit your changes to modification of one macro per pull request.
 Adding multiple new files at once is fine.
 3. [Send a pull request][pr] from your fork to the `main` branch.
+4. Remember to [sync your fork][sync] periodically to access the latest macro updates.

 Using the web-based interface to make changes is fine too, and will help you by automatically forking the project and prompting to send a pull request too.